-In addition, proposals may include additional indicators that the proposing organization deems key to monitoring program performance and accountability.
+In addition, organizations may include custom indicators that they deem key to monitoring program performance and accountability.
 As a good practice, these custom (project-specific) indicators should be based on broad stakeholder input.
-Although not required, proposals should include custom indicators that have been developed through a participatory approach involving key stakeholders.
-The proposing organization may wish to hold a stakeholders meeting to develop the project's proposed results framework, performance monitoring plan and performance indicators.
-Using a participatory approach will help to ensure that all stakeholder's requirements and needs are met, comprehensive knowledge of the implementing environment and country needs, knowledge of existing data collection tools and activities for performance data collection, institutionalization and ownership of the results framework and project strategy, and clearly articulated roles and responsibilities.
+Although not required, organizations should include custom indicators that have been developed through a participatory approach involving key stakeholders.
+The organization may wish to hold a stakeholders meeting to develop the project's proposed results framework, performance monitoring plan, and performance indicators.
+Using a participatory approach will help to ensure that all stakeholders' requirements and needs are met, comprehensive knowledge of the implementing environment and country needs, knowledge of existing data collection tools and activities for performance data collection, institutionalization and ownership of the results framework and project strategy, and clearly articulated roles and responsibilities.